Gizra/Gizra-Way-Book/approach_mission.md

 In the above example we cheated a bit since we have called the `User` entity an `Author`.
 But it's a real user.
 It's very rare of a site not to have a user, since, well you know - we, the people, are still important.

-Obviously in the above example, an `article` would reference a `user`, but in this scenario we'll have to write it

 Question 1: Does a `user` have a relationship with a `topic`?
 Can a `user` register for more than one `topic`?